popena/IRC-Bot/README.md

 Features:
 =======

-Fetches the titles of given website
+Fetches the title of given website

 Warns user if the message he/she sent was written in caps lock